V. S. Naipaul: 1961–1963: The Middle Passage, India, An Area of Darkness

-Dr. Eric Williams, the Premier of Trinidad and Tobago, invited Naipaul to visit in early 1961 and to write a book on Caribbean history, published as The Middle Passage.
+Eric Williams, the Premier of Trinidad and Tobago, invited Naipaul to visit in early 1961 and to write a book on Caribbean history, published as The Middle Passage.

 Naipaul wrote a monthly "Letter from London" for the Illustrated Weekly of India from 1963 to 1965.

 In September 1960, Naipaul was sounded out about visiting Trinidad as a guest of the government and giving a few lectures.
 The following month an invitation arrived offering an all-expenses-paid trip and a stipend.
 Naipaul and Pat, both exhausted after the completion of A House for Mr Biswas, spent the next five months in the Caribbean.
-In Port of Spain, Naipaul was invited by Dr. Eric Williams, Premier of Trinidad and Tobago within the short-lived West Indies Federation, to visit other countries of the region and write a book on the Caribbean.
+In Port of Spain, Naipaul was invited by Eric Williams, Premier of Trinidad and Tobago within the short-lived West Indies Federation, to visit other countries of the region and write a book on the Caribbean.
 The Middle Passage: Impressions of Five Societies – British, French and Dutch in the West Indies and South America, Naipaul's first work of travel writing, was the result.
 To gather material for the book, Naipaul and Pat travelled to British Guiana, Suriname, Martinique and Jamaica.

 The book begins with perceptive, lively, but unflattering and gratuitously descriptive portraits of fellow passengers bound for Trinidad.
 Although he was later criticised for the insensitiveness of these descriptions, he stood by his book, claiming it was "a very funny book", and that he was employing a form of irreverent West Indian humour.
 Naipaul does not attempt to be detached in the book, continually reminding the reader of his own ties to the region.
 For him, the West Indies are islands colonised only for the purpose of employing slaves for the production of other people's goods; he states, "The history of the islands can never be told satisfactorily.
 Brutality is not the only difficulty.
 History is built around achievement and creation; and nothing was created in the West Indies."
 As the narrative progresses, Naipaul becomes more sympathetic and insightful, noting that no African names remain on the islands; that slavery had engendered "self-contempt," impelling the descendants of the slaves to idealise European civilisation and to look down on all others; and that the debasement of identity has created racial animosity and rivalry among the brutalised peoples.
 As Naipaul does not see nationalism as having taken root in these societies, only cults of personality, he does not celebrate the coming of independence, though he does not suggest a return to colonial subjecthood.